-All costs relating to UK business and/or civil society co-investigators and/or international co-investigators must be specifically justified, and applicants must explain why such costs are required to achieve the aims of the research project.
-Applicants must also state clearly in the 'Justification for Resources' attachment of the Je-S form which costs in the application relate to UK business, civil society or international research organisations.
-Please note UK business, civil society and international co-investigator salary costs should only be claimed where clear justification is provided as to why this cost cannot be met by the UK business, civil society or international.
+All costs relating to UK business/civil society co-investigators must be specifically justified, and applicants must explain why such costs are required to achieve the aims of the research project.
+Applicants must also state clearly in the 'Justification for Resources' attachment of the Je-S form which costs in the application relate to UK business/civil society organisations.
+Please note UK business/civil society co-investigator salary costs should only be claimed where clear justification is provided as to why this cost cannot be met by the UK business or civil society organisation.